vespa-engine/documentation/documentation/tensorflow.md

 starting with `"d0"` for the first dimension, and increasing for each dimension (i.e. `"d1"`, `"d2"`, etc).
 The result of the evaluation will likewise be a tensor with names `"d0"`, `"d1"`, etc.

+#### Batch dimensions

+When training your model you will typically have an input placeholder which contains a dimension for batches.
+In the example above, the `x` placeholder has size `[None, 784]`, which signifies that the first dimension (of unknown size) is the batch dimension.
+This allows control over the batch size during training, and it is common to use a batch size much smaller than the entire training set (i.e. mini-batches) during training.

+During run-time evaluation, Vespa typically does inference over a single exemplar.
+If this is the case in your network, take care to specifically set the batch dimension to size 1, as certain optimizations are done in Vespa to improve evaluation time.
+This is shown in the example above.

 ## Updating variables without redeploying the application